 - ½ teaspoon salt

-- ¼ cup melted white chocolate; for optional drizzle
+- ¼ cup melted white chocolate chips; for optional drizzle

-- Fit an 8×8 baking dish with parchment paper and spray with non-stick cooking spray.
+- Fit an 8×8 baking pan with parchment paper and spray with non-stick cooking spray.
+NOTE: If the recipe is being doubled, use a 9×13 baking pan.

 - In a small heat safe bowl, melt the butter and white chocolate chips for 3, 30 second increments, stirring in between.
 Once melted, set aside to come to room temperature.